1x-eng/tomatick/readme.md

 - Mix and match models for different features
 - Self-host your own models (coming soon)

-The goal isn't to lock you into any particular AI provider - it's to give you the cognitive support you need, however you prefer to get it.
+My goal is to make Tomatick model-agnostic, giving you the freedom to choose how you want to use AI with the tool.
+I don't want to lock you into any specific AI provider.

 ## Contributing